veekaybee/veekaybee.github.io/content/blog/2024-11-04-llms-calculators.md

 UNIVAC, one of the first modern computers, was used by the Census Bureau in [population counting.](https://www.census.gov/about/history/bureau-history/census-innovations/technology/univac-i.html)

-The nascent field of artificial intelligence developed jointly in line with the expectation that machines should be able to replace humans in computation through historical developments like the Turing Test, the [Dartmouth Artificial Intelligence Conference](https://spectrum.ieee.org/dartmouth-ai-workshop) and [Arthur Samuel's checkers demo](https://www.ibm.com/history/early-games).
+The nascent field of artificial intelligence developed jointly in line with the expectation that machines should be able to replace humans in computation through historical developments like the Turing Test and [Turing's chess program](https://en.wikipedia.org/wiki/Turochamp), the [Dartmouth Artificial Intelligence Conference](https://spectrum.ieee.org/dartmouth-ai-workshop) and [Arthur Samuel's checkers demo](https://www.ibm.com/history/early-games).

 Humans have been inventing machines to mostly do math for milennia, and it's only recently that computing tasks have moved up the stack from calculations to higher human endeavors like writing, searching for information, and shitposting.
 So naturally, we want to use LLMs to do the thing we've been doing with computers and software all these years.